How To Buy A House In Japan As A Foreigner

 The real estate agency you work with will help you with the application process, from filling out necessary forms to submitting required documents and ensuring all legal requirements are met.

-Once the application is approved, the sales agreement outlining the terms and conditions of the sale will be drafted.
+Once the application is approved, the purchase agreement and formal contract outlining the terms and conditions of the sale will be drafted.

 3. Payment and transfer of ownership